ArpanSankesh/ArpanSankesh/README.md

 ###

-<p align="center">My name is Arpan Sankesh and I'm a Frontend Developer, from India</p>
+<p align="left">My name is Arpan Sankesh and I'm a Frontend Developer, from India</p>

 ###